hicsail/zk-NLP/README.md

 ```
 python[3] examples/simple_demos/simple.py
 ```

+You may also explore other systems to prove in the examples directory by just changing the path below.

 This will produce a new file in the current directory called `miniwizpl_test.cpp` containing EMP code encoding the statement that